The central relevance of scientific methodology arises because

 Practical competence in implementing empirical and

-practical knowledge, to be able to do something, e.g. the skill of the
+practical knowledge, to be able to do something, e.g. the ability of the

 physician, craftsman, engineer, teacher, manager, politician, scientist